smbutterfield/ibmt17-18/_06-intro-harmonic/b2-ex-voiceleadingchorale.md

 "M3"G,/2"M6"D,/2"P8"C,|| "m7"G,/2"P5"G,/2"M3"C,|| "P5"G,/2"m7"G,/2"M3"C,|| "+4"F,/2"M6"D,/2"m6"E,|| "m6"B,,/2"d5"B,,/2"M3"C,|| "M2"F,/2"M3"F,/2"m3"E,|]{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

 **The suspension is another type of non-chord tone.
 Each of the measures in the next example are grouped in pairs to demonstrate how suspensions are formed.
-The first measure is a simple two-voice harmony from the examples above, but the next measure has an added suspension.
+The first measure is a simple two-voice harmony from the examples above, but the next measure adds a suspension to that framework.
 How would you define a suspension?
 What are the three parts of any suspension?
-How do we determine the labels?**
+How do we determine the labels (i.e. numbers after the word *sus*)?**

 {% capture ex3 %}X:3
 T:Suspensions